rhearty1/rhearty1.github.io/_posts/2026-08-07-Santa-Fe-to-Taos-Trail-Trip-Report.md

 ### Navigation

 Carry Pam's guide and GPX, and make sure the track is available offline.
-We used OsmAnd successfully.
+We used OsmAnd.
 The main route is often straightforward, but some overgrown or lightly traveled sections demand active navigation.
-The available alternates were extremely useful when weather, trail condition, or mileage made the primary route unattractive.
+The available alternates helped us whenever weather, trail condition, or mileage made the primary route less attractive.

 ### Water

-Pam's water information was adequate for us, but expect some dry camps and pay attention to conditions after storms.
-At Agua Piedra, for example, the pump water tasted strongly of sulfur, while the creek ran clear before the downpour and became badly soiled afterward.
+Pam's updated water information was crucial.
+We learned that Little Tesuqueue Creek, Jack's Creek, and La Cueva Lake, were dry, allowing us to plan ahead accordingly.

 ### Food and Resupply